karlramberg/school/README.md

 # School

-Combined repository for my classes at Truman State University.
+Repository of code for my classes at Truman State University